wazo-pbx/xivo-blog/content/articles/how-we-test-multiple-xivo-with-terraform.md

 }
 ```

-This is the script that will:
+This script will be run after the machine is started, that will:

 * install XiVO
 * configure the wizard
 * configure the HA

-Don't hesitate to take a look, it's very straightforward.
+Don't hesitate to [take a look](https://github.com/sboily/xivo-terraform/tree/master/bin/xivo_install_aws), it's very straightforward.